mook-wenyu/task-manager-mcp/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to MCP Shrimp Task Manager?
+Unsure where to begin contributing to Mook Task Manager MCP?
 You can start by looking through these `good-first-issue` and `help-wanted` issues:

--   [Good first issues](https://github.com/cjo4m06/mcp-shrimp-task-manager/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
+-   [Good first issues](https://github.com/mook-wenyu/task-manager-mcp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
--   [Help wanted issues](https://github.com/cjo4m06/mcp-shrimp-task-manager/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which should be a bit more involved than `good-first-issue` issues.
+-   [Help wanted issues](https://github.com/mook-wenyu/task-manager-mcp/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which should be a bit more involved than `good-first-issue` issues.

 ## Contribution Workflow and Pull Requests